AI Business TransformationBusiness Ops

 The Domain Owner’s Charter: What It Means to Own a Business Transformation Imperative at Level 3

 You have just been handed something that looks like a mandate but feels like an open question.
-The strategic intent is clear, the resources are real, the timeline matters — and yet most domain owners are not given the playbook for what owning an AI-era transformation imperative actually means.

 11 min read